Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/html-canvas-content.md

 ![Image showing the personality meny on Windows Desktop](../images/personalityMenu_Win.png)

-**Mac:** The personality menu measures 26x26 pixels but floats 8 pixels in from the right and 6 pixels from the top increasing the space to 34x32 pixels.
+**Mac:** The personality menu measures 26x26 pixels but floats 8 pixels in from the right and 6 pixels from the top increasing the occupied space to 34x32 pixels.

 ![Image showing the personality meny on Mac Desktop](../images/personalityMenu_Mac.png)